tr1scuit/PolymorphismExample/README.md

 # PolymorphismExample
-This is my example program demonstrating Polymorphism in Java
+This is my example program demonstrating Polymorphism in Java.